Saturn Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your Saturn
+A guide to repairs, service, and maintenance costs for your Saturn

 A Loose or worn gas cap may cause Check Engine Light to illuminate.
 At this time, RepairPal cannot confirm a recall for this gas cap issue.

 Saturn QuestionsVery sluggish acceleration then won't rev at all after I let off gas pedal (1 answer)

 Engine will not rev when hitting gas pedal Even in neutral Have to turn car off and restart

 need repace a bumper and fender right on a 2000 saturn lw2 but will a 99 saturn sw2 work

 There's a noise towards the dear when I start it and then my door locks go crazy and it jumps in a different gear.

 Saturn RecallsDriver's Frontal Air Bag Inflator Ruptures And Sprays Metal Fragments

 The driver's frontal air bag inflator may deploy the air bag with excessive pressure, resulting in the inflator rupturing and causing metal debris to be sprayed onto vehicle occupants.
 Dealers will replace the driver's frontal air bag inflator free of charge to resolve the concern.